hashicorp/terraform/website/source/docs/enterprise/runs/automatic-applies.html.md

 ## Enabling Auto-Apply

-To enable auto-apply for an environment, visit the environment settings page in Atlas and check the box labeled "auto apply" and click the save button to persist the changes.
+To enable auto-apply for an environment, visit the environment settings page check the box labeled "auto apply" and click the save button to persist the changes.
 The next successful Terraform plan for the environment will automatically apply without user confirmation.